 \subsection{Quantum Complete Graph Neural Network}

-In the noisy intermediate-scale quantum (NISQ) era \cite{nisq} of quantum computers, the variational quantum algorithm \cite{vqc1,vqc2,vqc3} is one of the intuitive ways to realize quantum neural networks, where the tunable part is built with a variational quantum circuit (VQC) and the parameters are updated through classical subroutines.
-Typically, a VQC can be formulated as
+In the noisy intermediate-scale quantum (NISQ) era \cite{nisq}, variational quantum algorithms \cite{vqc1,vqc2,vqc3} present an intuitive approach to implementing quantum neural networks.
+These networks utilize a variational quantum circuit (VQC) with tunable parameters updated via classical optimization routines.
+Typically, an $n$-qubit VQC can be expressed as:

-for some Pauli string observable $P$ and unitary matrix $U$.
-The unitary matrix encodes the data $\xbf$ to the quantum state and contains several tunable parameters $\thetabf$.
-The parameters can be updated through gradient descent \cite{psr1,psr2,psr3,psr4} with an appropriate loss function.
-Usually, the unitary matrix $U$ can be split into encoding part and parametrized part, denoted as $\UENC$ and $\UPARAM$ correspondingly.
+for some Pauli string observable $P$ and unitary operator $U$.
+The unitary operator encodes the data $\xbf$ into the quantum state and includes several tunable parameters $\thetabf$.
+These parameters are optimized via gradient descent \cite{psr1,psr2,psr3,psr4} using an appropriate loss function.
+Typically, $U$ can be divided into encoding and parametrized operators, denoted as $\UENC$ and $\UPARAM$, respectively.

-The QCGNN consists of two qubit registers: an index register (IR) and a neural network register (NR), with $n_I$ and $n_Q$ qubits respectively.
-Consider a complete graph (\textit{undirected} and \textit{unweighted}), we set $n_I=\lceil \log_2(N)\rceil$, where $N$ is the number of nodes.
-The quantum state in IR will be initialized to $n_I$ uniform basis, namely
+The QCGNN architecture comprises two qubit registers: an index register (IR) and a neural network register (NR), with $n_I$ and $n_Q$ qubits, respectively.
+Fig.~\ref{fig:exqcgnn} illustrates an example of a QCGNN circuit with $n_I=2$ and $n_Q=4$.
+To encode the information of an undirected and unweighted complete graph with $N$ nodes, we set $n_I=\lceil \log_2(N)\rceil$.
+For graphs with different number of nodes, $n_I$ could be different, e.g., a 4-particle jet needs $n_I=2$ qubits, while a 5-particle jet requires $n_I=3$.
+We will show that the output of QCGNN justifies that QCGNN can handle variable size of graphs.
+The quantum state in the IR is initialized to uniform basis states through a uniform state oracle (USO) and evolves as

+where $\ket{0}^{\otimes n_Q}$ is the initial quantum state in the NR with all qubits in $\ket{0}$ state.
+The decimal representation, e.g., $\ket{0}$, $\ket{1}$, $\ket{2}$, $\ket{3}$, is used here, equivalent to the binary representation $\ket{00}$, $\ket{01}$, $\ket{10}$, $\ket{11}$.
+The context should clarify whether the decimal or binary representation is being used.
+If $N$ is a power of 2, i.e., $n_I=\log_2 N$, the USO can be constructed using Hadamard gates.
+Otherwise, other methods described in \cite{uso1,uso2} can be employed.